Olingerada/pirate/readme.md

 # Pirate

+Command line torrent downloader.

-Command line HTML parser/scraper used for grabbing torrents from [ThePirateBay](https://thepiratebay.se).
-Downloads torrents using command line program, transmission-daemon.
+Parses HTML pages on [ThePirateBay](https://thepiratebay.se) based on a search string provided.
+Downloads torrents using transmission-daemon.

 Initially made for the older version with torrents hosted from a separate subdomain, but now modified for grabbing magnet links instead.

 ----

-## Requirements
+### Requirements

 This script was written in Python version 2.7.
 Version 3 compatibility requires rewriting some code, and may be done at a later time.
 Pull requests welcome.